 Office Manager & Member Services Coordinator

 Dulce Dorado is the office manager and member services coordinator for RII where she works with the executive director to ensure member needs are met.
-She also handles accounting, assists in event planning, manages social media, website, and member database.
+She also handles accounting, assists in event planning, monitors and confirms RII's financial condition, and manages member database.
 Prior to working for RII she was an accountant for an international wholesale and retail company based in Los Angeles, CA. Ms. Dorado has years of experience in accounting, business management, human resources, customer service, and domestic and international logistics.
 Currently, she holds a position as Controller for one of the largest industrial launderer and custom logo mat rental companies in the pacific northwest.